Product Development Roadmap

 - Any Catalyst standards - Standards created and used in the Catalyst process that get applied to community made infrastructure will create new feeds of important data.
 This data can be fed into aggregated insights and data that can be used to enhance different applications or processes.

-Share any feedback and criticisms in the funding categories telegram chat on how to improve these groupings or for adding any other areas.
+Share any feedback and criticisms in the PACE telegram chat on how to improve these groupings or for adding any other areas.
 This is a draft roadmap to start suggesting ideas and sharing our thoughts.

 As this is a starting draft version we expect we’re likely missing work done by the community that has focussed on some of these areas that we haven’t seen.
 If there is any other existing community work around any of these areas then please add any details in the comments.